sws2apps/organized-app/LOCAL_ENVIRONMENT_SETUP.md

 1. First thing first, let’s create a new folder in your file system to store both the backend and frontend projects.
 2. Once you’ve created the folder, right-click within it and select ‘Open Git Bash’.
 You can also use Terminal or Command Prompt if you prefer.
-3. The next step is to clone each of these projects using the **‘git clone’** command.
+3. The next step is to clone each of these projects using the `git clone` command.
 For this tutorial, we’ll be using the direct GitHub repository URL from the sws2apps organization, but you can also clone from your own fork if you already have one.
 4. Let’s start by cloning the API project.
 This should be a quick process as the sws2apps-api repository is relatively small.
 5. With the API project cloned, let’s move on to the frontend project, the Organized app itself.
 Please note that this repository is quite large so the cloning process may take more time.
 6. Great!
 Both repositories have been successfully cloned.
-7. Next, open the sws2apps-API folder, right-click within it, and select **‘Open with Code’.** This is a VS Code shortcut that we enabled during the VS Code installation.
+7. Next, open the sws2apps-API folder, right-click within it, and select `Open with Code`.
+This is a VS Code shortcut that we enabled during the VS Code installation.

 _When you open it for the first time, you'll need to trust yourself as the author of the files in this folder.
 There might be a prompt to install a Dev Containers extension, but it's not necessary for local development, so feel free to ignore it._